benstraw/conciergecomputing/README.md

 ```
 - This will install the same version of hugo that I am using locally, and then run the hugo command to build the site.

+#### Updated Solution
+- If you need to use a different, perhaps newer, version of Hugo than the version currently supported by AWS Amplify:

+- Visit the AWS Amplify Console, and click the app you would like to modify
+- In the side navigation bar, Under App Settings, click Build settings
+- On the Build settings page, near the bottom, there is a section called Build image settings.
+Click Edit
+- Under Live package updates, click Add package version override
+- From the selection, click Hugo and ensure the version field says latest
+- Click Save to save the changes.

 ### Menus
 - I used the hugo.toml to configure the menus for the site.
 I added the following to the hugo.toml file:
 ```toml